jlochter/semantic-data-augmentation/README.md

 # Semantic Data Augmentation

-Repository for the one of my PhD thesis project.

 In order to be able to use it, first download the entire repository.

 1. Create a db folder in the root directory.